StableCoder/cmake-scripts/README.md

 ### Added Targets

-- GCOV/LCOV:
+#### Via `target_code_coverage`

+Targets added (executables only):
+- ccov-run-${TARGET_NAME} : Re-runs the executable, collecting fresh coverage data
+- ccov-html-${TARGET_NAME} : Generates HTML code coverage report for the associated named target.
+- ccov-${TARGET_NAME} : Generates HTML code coverage report for the associated named target. (same as ccov-html-${TARGET_NAME})
-    - ccov : Generates HTML code coverage report for every target added with 'AUTO' parameter.
+- ccov-html : Generates HTML code coverage report for every target added with 'AUTO' parameter.
-    - ccov-${TARGET_NAME} : Generates HTML code coverage report for the associated named target.
+- ccov : Generates HTML code coverage report for every target added with 'AUTO' parameter. (same as ccov-html)

+LLVM-based coverage targets added (executables only):
+- ccov-report-${TARGET_NAME} : Prints to command line summary per-file coverage information.
+- ccov-export-${TARGET_NAME} : Exports the coverage report to a JSON file.
+- ccov-show-${TARGET_NAME} : Prints to command line detailed per-line coverage information.
-    - ccov-all : Generates HTML code coverage report, merging every target added with 'ALL' parameter into a single detailed report.
+- ccov-report : Generates HTML code coverage report for every target added with 'AUTO' parameter.

+#### Via `add_code_coverage_all_targets`

+Targets added:
+- ccov-all-run : Re-runs all tagged executables, collecting fresh coverage data
+- ccov-all-html : Generates an HTML report of all tagged executable coverage data merged into one
+- ccov-all : Generates an HTML report of all tagged executable coverage data merged into one (same as ccov-all-html)

+LLVM-based coverage targets added:
+- ccov-all-report : Generates an HTML report of all tagged executable coverage data merged into one and displays it in the CLI
+- ccov-all-export : Exports coverage data in JSON format for use in CI environments or similar

+GCC-based coverage targets added:
 - ccov-all-capture :  Generates an all-merged.info file, for use with coverage dashboards (e.g. codecov.io, coveralls).
-- LLVM-COV:
-    - ccov : Generates HTML code coverage report for every target added with 'AUTO' parameter.
-    - ccov-report : Generates HTML code coverage report for every target added with 'AUTO' parameter.
-    - ccov-${TARGET_NAME} : Generates HTML code coverage report.
-    - ccov-rpt-${TARGET_NAME} : Prints to command line summary per-file coverage information.
-    - ccov-show-${TARGET_NAME} : Prints to command line detailed per-line coverage information.
-    - ccov-all : Generates HTML code coverage report, merging every target added with 'ALL' parameter into a single detailed report.
-    - ccov-all-report : Prints summary per-file coverage information for every target added with ALL' parameter to the command line.

 ### Usage